Appearance

 Custom Prompts: Improving Parse Quality

-If a channel has an unusual signal format that causes frequent parsing errors, TTMT supports custom per-channel prompts that fine-tune the AI parser for that specific channel's style.
+If a channel has an unusual signal format that causes frequent parsing errors, TTMT supports custom per-channel prompts that fine-tune how TTMT reads that specific channel's style.

 This is set at the system level by TTMT administrators who curate the channel library.
 When a channel is added to the library, its typical signal format is analyzed and a custom prompt is crafted to maximize parsing accuracy.